elotl/kip/deploy/terraform-aws/README.md

 [Upload][0] your SSH public key to AWS, and remember its name.
 Make sure the private key for this public key is your default SSH key:
-`$HOME/.ssh/id_rsa` (NB: investigate the SSH key situation to see if there’s an easier way to get this set-up correctly.)
+`$HOME/.ssh/id_rsa`.
+Alternatively you can use an SSH key pair generated from AWS.
 In this example we’ll name our key-pair “alice-key”.
 Come up with a unique cluster name like “alice-cluster”.
 Finally put these values into a tfvars file:

 [0]: https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#KeyPairs: